Occupational Therapy Accelerated Program at Messiah University

 Occupational therapy is a growing allied health profession that prepares you to work with patients in a variety of health care settings to help restore abilities needed to perform activities of daily living, recovering from disease/injury or adapting environments to meet individual needs.

-When studying in the accelerated occupational therapy program at Messiah College, you will:
+When studying in the accelerated occupational therapy program at Messiah University, you will:

 - Obtain a Bachelor of Science (B.S.) degree at the end of your fourth year of study; a Master of Occupational Therapy (MOT) at the end of your fifth year of study